edenreich/definition-driven-development/README.md

 Let's say those who work on the `client` are on a different team than those who work on the `server`.
 In that scenario, you can still generate the code for the `client` even on a completely separate repository, but the interface (the `OpenAPI Specification`) has to be with the same version.
 This way, teams can first design the specification and then work in parallel.

-## Fine-Tuning
+## Customization

-Every project has individual requirements; therefore, this part is probably the hardest part of the equation.
-Yet, once you get it set up correctly, the flow and the small amount of changes needed for implementing something will reward the velocity of the development.
+Every project comes with unique requirements, making this aspect likely the most challenging part of the equation.
+However, once you successfully establish the setup, the subsequent workflow and minimal adjustments required for implementation can significantly boost the development velocity.

+Utilizing pre-existing templates empowers us to select the generated API code seamlessly.
+There are instances, though, where bespoke templates become necessary, and fortunately, it's entirely feasible to override the existing ones.

+By overriding the default templates, we gain the ability to delve into specific implementation details, thereby enhancing the speed of development.
+This flexibility ensures a tailored approach that aligns precisely with the project's distinctive needs.

+## Todos

+- [ ] add example template and explanation how to modiy the generated code